Moonlight Cocktail: Critical reception

 Billboard called "Moonlight Cocktail" a "smash hit" and wrote "It's one of the smoothest, danceable discs we've reviewed in many a moon.
 A rippling piano and tenor sax feature the orchestral arrangement and Ray Eberle and the Modernaires take care of the vocal".
 In a later issue, Billboard wrote that the song was "imaginative and colorful" and featured a "sweet harmony with a dish of romance".

 During World War II, the BBC initiated a program called "Victory Through Harmony" that sought to use musical radio broadcasts to maintain wartime morale and increase weapons production.
 Some types of music were seen as a hindrance to such goals.
 Along with many other popular songs of the era, "Moonlight Cocktail" was banned by the BBC as "sentimental slush" in August 1942.

 Cover versions

 Mary Martin sang the song on the radio for the troops.
 Within six months, cover versions were recorded by Bing Crosby (on January 27, 1942), Horace Heidt, Tommy Tucker, Dolly Dawn and her Dawn Patrol, Glen Gray, and Joe Reichman and his Orchestra.

 Chico Marx performed the music on piano in the Marx Brothers 1946 film, A Night in Casablanca.

 The song was later covered by Mel Tormé for his 1960 album Swingin' on the Moon, Michael Holliday for his album To Bing - from Mike (1962) and Stanley Black.

-Danish guitarist Jorgen Ingmann recorded the song on his 1957 Mercury album Swinging Guitar, MG 20200, as an instrumental for electric guitar.

 Nearly sixty years later, Andrea Marcovicci performed the song in her cabaret show "Double Old Fashioned", described as "piercing nostalgia leavened with humor".